Skip to content

 Trading

-The ease with which an asset can be bought or sold without significantly affecting its price.
-High liquidity means there are many buyers and sellers.
+How easily an asset can be bought or sold without significantly moving its price.

 Market Cap